dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-07-proof-of-life.markdown

 translate this excitement into something which can be understood by
 everybody: a new form of life.

-> "Briefly, and non-technically, Bitcoin is the first example of a new
+> Briefly, and non-technically, Bitcoin is the first example of a new
 > form of life.
 It lives and breathes on the internet.
 It lives because
 > it can pay people to keep it alive.
 It lives because it performs a
 > useful service that people will pay it to perform.
 It lives because